FAQS Locations Call Email

 Often just called “the pill”, the combined pill is a type of female contraception that prevents pregnancy.
 It gets its name because it contains a combination of two hormones; progestogen and oestrogen.

-• It is over 97% effective if taken correctly
+• It is typically 91% effective if taken correctly

-• There are three different types and many different brands
+• There are different types and many different brands

 • It can help if your periods are heavy or painful